Contact

 Our 'Primary Person' system

-We use a "Primary Person" system, through which every OA student has an advisor who knows them deeply, and employs case-conferencing and frequent outreach and check-ins to set academic and social goals, then make the best decisions and take the right actions to meet those goals.
+We use a "Primary Person" system, through which every OA student has an advisor who knows them deeply.
+The advisory uses case-conferencing and frequent outreach and check-ins to support the student in setting academic and social goals and then taking the right actions to meet those goals.

-While we treat students as young adults, they must take the initiative to make young-adult decisions and place the recovery of their pathway to graduation and a choice-filled post-secondary life first and foremost.
+While we treat students as young adults, they must take the initiative to make young-adult decisions and place the recovery of their path to graduation and a choice-filled post-secondary life first and foremost.

 Read and Hear More